Franklin-Osede/devlab/js/27-scheduler/README.md

-# 27 - Scheduler Básico
+# 27 - Basic Scheduler

-## 📋 Enunciado
+## 📋 Problem Statement

-Implementa un scheduler para ejecutar funciones en el futuro con posibilidad de cancelar.
+Implement a scheduler to execute functions in the future with cancellation capability.

-## ⏱️ Tiempo Esperado
+## ⏱️ Expected Time

-- Primera vez: 20-25 minutos
+- First time: 20-25 minutes
-- Con práctica: 7-10 minutos
+- With practice: 7-10 minutes
-- En entrevista: 5-7 minutos
+- In interview: 5-7 minutes